ameliaghost/no396/_posts/2013-10-15-old-creative.markdown

 "We're well suited.
 We might do dangerous things together, you and I."

 &nbsp;

 <span style="color:#97d700">mercurial</span>

-mercurial, the fiend within that marauds your heavy soul. of hope and dreams, fragilities, tattered, you've lost control. feelings lost, despair fights forth and gambles with these days. each moment's burden, empty dark, betrayal, self malaise. the thief steals, the earth reels, your blood crawls, your heart kneels. come a cure, mercurial.
+mercurial, the fiend within that marauds your heavy soul. of hope and dreams, fragilities, tattered, you've lost control. feelings lost, despair fights forth and gambles with these days. each moment's burden, empty dark, betrayal, self malaise. the thief steals, the earth reels, your blood crawls and heart kneels. come a cure, mercurial.

 &nbsp;